soph743/mitosis_detector/README.md

 The collaborators on this project are: Gaurang Deka,  Andres Figueroa, Tasnim Hossain, Sophia Cherkaoui, and Brianna Matey

 ## Description
 A model to classify cells from the MIDOG++ dataset as 'mitotic' or 'not mitotic' using multiple machine learning approaches.
-The dataset contains 7 cell types and 25,000+ images.
+The dataset contains 7 cell types across 25,000+ images.

 ## Models